frozenthrone-wow/.github/profile/README.md

 # GENERAL
 - All races all classes
+- No more trainers.
+Spells get learned on level up
 - Transmog system.
 NPC needs to be added all around the world, but for now he's in Stormwind near AH.

 # CHAT